Net Worth

 - However, combined with Prince William, the couple shares an estimated net worth of $50 million.

-- In addition to this, the entire royal family is worth around $88 billion, which is more than any of the richest politicians in the world individually.
+- In addition, the entire royal family is worth around $88 billion, more than any individual politician in the world.

 As a member of the royal family, even without her individual net worth, it’s safe to say that Kate isn’t in danger of running out of cash anytime soon.